nasa-gibs/gpu-data-to-image/README.md

-# GPU-MRF Prototype
+# GPU-Data-To-Image Prototype

-This prototype allows you to quickly generate MRF files from raw data and generate imagery from raw data on-demand using GPUs.
+This prototype allows you to quickly generate image tiles and MRF files from raw data and on-demand using GPUs, using different colormaps and formats.

 ## core.py